From Top Performer to Top Leader – Why Great Employees Often Struggle as Managers

 Final Thought: Leadership is not a reward for technical success.
 It is a new profession with new responsibilities.
 Organisations that recognise this early and train managers properly create stronger teams, higher retention, and better long term results.

-Referenced in this post
+Referenced in this series

 Leadership: The Culture Fix